HIKING HOME PADDLING

 River Charts 161 and 162

-If you, too, ever want to attempt a navigation of the Ohio River via out-and-backs trips then I can tell you right now that you’ll probably be putting in a good amount of time at the public boat ramp in Millwood, West Virginia – especially if you also want to explore all the side streams too.
+If you, too, ever want to attempt a navigation of the Ohio River via out-and-backs trips then I can tell you that you’ll probably be putting in a good amount of time at the boat ramp in Millwood, West Virginia – especially if you also want to explore all the side streams too.
 This was my second time out here and I’ll probably be putting in a third.
-The reason is that this is the only public put in I know of along a 16 ½ mile stretch of the river between the Racine Dam and Ravenswood, West Virginia.
-You’ll need to break the distance into 2 sections unless you want to do a 33 mile out-and-back!
+The reason is that this is the only public put-in in the midst of a 16 ½ mile stretch of river between the Racine Dam and Ravenswood, West Virginia.
+You’ll need to break the distance into 2 sections - unless you want to do a 33 mile out-and-back, of course!

-First, however, here’s how to get out to the Ohio River from the ramp… When you put in you’ll want to make a right (a right from the perspective of one standing at the bottom of the ramp looking out, that is).
+First, however, here’s how to get out to the Ohio River from the ramp… When you put in you’ll want to make a right (a right from the perspective of one standing at the bottom of the ramp looking out).
 You’ll essentially be headed west.
 Then, when you reach the first river intersection you’ll make another right.
 The Ohio is a little over a mile away after a sharp “S” curve and a Valley Incorporated terminal.
 Your eyes will be met with a scene like the one below when you arrive.
-I paddled left from here (or downriver) toward the lock and dam, at which point I'll "technically" begin.
+From here I paddled left (or downriver) toward the lock and dam.
+Below is what it looks like...

 The Racine Lock and Dam complex is at Ohio River mile 238.
 You’ll find that it actually lies a lot closer to the community of Letart Falls than it does to Racine.
 I turned around at the arrival point not wanting to get too close (the second picture is a "zoom in").